Seminole County Violent Crimes Lawyers

 Depending on the degree of the violent crime and whether it is categorized as a misdemeanor or felony, the penalties can be severe.
 Generally, convictions result in prison sentences and heavy fines.
 Misdemeanors typically involve 60 days to one-year prison sentences and fines ranging from $500 to $1,000.
 Felony charges, however, may carry prison sentences of five to 25 years or even a life sentence, along with $10,000 to $15,000 fines.

-Defendants have several options for arguing defense against violent crimes charges.
+Defendants have several options for arguing defense against violent crime charges.
 These include self-defense, consent for physical contact in certain situations, and lack of intent.
 With the knowledgeable Seminole County violent crime lawyers at The Law Office of David A. Webster, P.A., you can legal defense to guide you through the process from start to finish.